kleinbottle/swanlotus/content/blogs/wonder-that-is-pi/wonder-that-is-pi.md

 But how do we integrate $\sqrt{1-x^2}$?
 If we went the trigonometric substitution route, we would end up literally going in circles, rather than computing a numerical value of $\pi$.
 Is there any way we may expand the expression under the square root?

 The term ${(1 - x^2)}$ is [binomial](https://www.google.com/search?q=binomial).
-[Isaac Newton](https://en.wikipedia.org/wiki/Isaac_Newton) is credited with discovering the [binomial theorem](https://www.mathsisfun.com/algebra/binomial-theorem.html) in Europe, but that theorem is valid for expressions where the binomial is raised to a positive integer power, e.g.,
+[Isaac Newton](https://en.wikipedia.org/wiki/Isaac_Newton) is credited with discovering the [binomial theorem](https://www.mathsisfun.com/algebra/binomial-theorem.html) in Europe,^[Other mathematical traditions were aware of the binomial theorem prior to Newton's discovery.] but that theorem was originally shown to be valid only for expressions where the binomial is raised to a positive integer power, e.g.,
 $$
 (1 + x^2)^3 = x^6 + 3x^4 + 3x^4 +1.
 $$